Manfr-edi/E-CoDrive/README.md

 - `Vehicles Number`: requested number of traffic vehicles.
 - `Start spawn at t[s]` and `Stop spawn at t[s]`: departure time interval.
 - `Seed`: deterministic random seed.
-- `Spawn distribution`: equidistant, random, or all together for congestion scenarios.
 - `Random vType`: assigns a random SUMO vehicle type to each generated vehicle.
 - `SUMO vType`: uses a fixed vehicle type when random assignment is disabled.

 The step writes the route file and the custom SUMO configuration used by the co-simulation.

-### 3A.
-Configure Simulation (`CARLA 0.9.13` with Autoware Mini)

-Use this step to arm the SUMO/CARLA bridge before launching Autoware.

-Main options:

-- `SUMO GUI`: toggles SUMO graphical mode.
-- `Autoware startup wait [s]`: warm-up delay used when SUMO runs headless.
-- `Start simulation`: starts the bridge and waits for Autoware before simulation time advances.
+After a route scenario has been generated, the same tab also exposes the SUMO/CARLA launch controls:

+- `Start simulation` / `Run co-simulation`: loads the selected Town in CARLA and starts the SUMO/CARLA synchronization for the generated scenario.
-- `Stop co-simulation`: terminates the bridge process.
+- `Stop co-simulation`: terminates the running synchronization process.

-In the Autoware workflow, start this step before running Autoware from the ego configuration step.
+For the Autoware workflow, start SUMO/CARLA from this tab before launching the Autoware AV from the next step.

+### 3. Workflow-Specific Ego Setup

+The third step changes according to the selected CARLA version.

-### 3B.
-SUMO Ego Vehicle (`CARLA 0.9.15`)
+#### Spawn SUMO Ego Vehicle (`CARLA 0.9.15`)

 Use this step when the ego vehicle is managed directly through SUMO and the dashboard backend.